 One of the most capable diplomats in the US Foreign Service during the 1990s was Richard Holbrooke.
-He quickly became a top advisor to President Bill Clinton for diplomatic relations.
+He quickly became a top advisor to the Clinton administration on a way to try diplomacy in the Balkans.

 An aerial view of Wright Patterson AFB outside of Dayton (Source: Google Earth)

-The base also had five nearly-identical Visiting Officers Quarters.
-This meant each delegation had exactly equal accommodations...
-No one could complain about favoritism.
+The air base also had nearly-identical Visiting Officers Quarters configured around a quad, which would assure that each warring delegation had exactly equal accommodations.

-Wright-Patt had gym facilities on site — so less need to leave the talks — but also nearby restaurants so negotiators could also take a break.
+Wright-Patt had recreational facilities on site — so less need to leave the talks — but also nearby shopping and dining so, on the other hand, negotiators could take short breaks.

 Holbrooke relied on Pauli not only to attend to details.
-He asked her to befriend the Foreign Ministers and the Balkan presidents, to build more trust.
-Rosemarie thought to ask these leaders to tell her about their own children.
-This would remind them what was at stake in stopping the war.
+He asked her to befriend the Balkan heads of state and their Foreign Ministers: take them for walks within the compound, and ‘casually’ bring them to where Holbrooke was dining so that some side-negotiations might happen.
+She asked the Balkan presidents about their children and families, to remind them what was at stake in the war.

 photo contributed by Tom Rice